Copenhagen Towers

 The Copenhagen Towers are an American football team from Gentofte, Denmark.
 The club was founded in 1990, and have since competed in the National Ligaen, the highest division of American football in Denmark.

-The Copenhagen Towers are members of the Danish American Football Federation (DAFF), and have won the Danish Championship game (known as the Mermaid Bowl) a record eleven times, in 1992, 1993, 1994, 1995, 2013, 2014, 2017, 2018, 2021, 2022, 2023 and 2024.
+The Copenhagen Towers are members of the Danish American Football Federation (DAFF), and have won the Danish Championship game (known as the Mermaid Bowl) a record twelve times.
 In 2017 the Towers won the Northern European Football League.

 After a winless season in 1997, the Towers were relegated to Division 1 but were promoted again the following year.
 The Towers were again relegated in 2005 and spent the next season in Division 1.
-Since 2007, the Towers have been a regular feature in the National Ligaen, but they haven't been to the Mermaid Bowl since returning.
+Since 2007, the Towers have been a regular feature in the National Ligaen, where they have won the Mermaid Bowl 8 times since returning.

 In 2012, the Towers went undefeated (10–0) in regular season.
 In 2013, the Towers returned to the Mermaid Bowl, which they won 28–21 against the Triangle Razorbacks.
+In 2025 the Towers took part in the Swedish league Superserien.